pimpale/connect4/README.md

 ### Minmax Agent
 There's only one code block for you to complete.
 It's in the `minimax` function, used in the `MinmaxAgent` class.
 The `MinmaxAgent` class is the minimax agent.
 Read through the rest of the code, as it's fairly straightforward.

+## Stage3

+In stage 3, we create a MVP of the RL connect4 agent.
+This is the most challenging stage, as there are a lot of moving parts that we need to add.

+Here's the list of the parts we'll add in this stage:
+1. Actor Network
+2. Critic Network
+3. Computing Value
+4. Computing Advantage
+5. Define Policy Gradient Loss
+6. Training Actor and Critic

+Note: We're purposely not implementing PPO yet.
+That comes in stage 4.
+Additionally, we're leaving off some optimizations in favor of simplicity.

+### 1. Actor Definition
+Go into `network.py` and fill out the missing sections in the `Actor` class.

+### 2. Critic Definition
+Go into `network.py` and fill out the missing sections in the `Critic` class.

+### 3. Computing Value
+Go into `network.py` and fill out the rest of the `compute_value` function.

+### 4. Computing Advantage
+Go into `network.py` and fill out the rest of the `compute_advantage` function.

+### 5. Defining Policy Gradient Loss
+Go into `network.py` and fill out the rest of the `compute_policy_gradient_loss` function.

+### 6. Training Actor and Critic
+Go into `network.py` and fill out the `train_policygradient` function.